How 2 competitive districts in Georgia became a very red one and a very blue one

 In Georgia, Republicans control the statehouse and the governor's office.
 And they control the mapmaking.

-But McLaughlin said he doesn't think drawing competitive districts just for the sake of bipartisanship makes sense either.
+But McLaughlin says he doesn't think drawing competitive districts just for the sake of bipartisanship makes sense either.

-McLaughlin is voting for Donna McLeod, the Democrat state representative also running for this seat.
-If no candidate notches more than 50 percent of the vote, the top two candidates will compete in a runoff election in June.
+McLaughlin is voting for Donna McLeod, the Democratic state representative also running for this seat.
+If no candidate notches more than 50% of the vote, the top two candidates will compete in a runoff election in June.

 "Everything is so charged right now"

-The district McBath is leaving to challenge Bordeaux, the 6th, stretches north from the city of Atlanta.
+The district McBath is leaving to challenge Bourdeaux, the 6th, stretches north from the city of Atlanta.

-It's home to Jeanna Kelly, who moved to this area a few years ago from a very conservative part of Georgia.
-Kelly was excited to live in a politically dynamic district, where Democrats were starting to have enough clout to sway elections.
+It's home to Jeanna Kelley, who moved to this area a few years ago from a very conservative part of Georgia.
+Kelley was excited to live in a politically dynamic district, where Democrats were starting to have enough clout to sway elections.

 "In Georgia, I haven't had much opportunity very often to feel like I'm ideologically aligned with a candidate who's poised to represent me," Kelley says.